Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 Different ecosystem

-The BeFree uses a 42mm wide-mouth thread, not 28-410.
+The BeFree uses a 42 mm wide-mouth thread, not 28-410.
 It won't thread on at all.
-If you're using a BeFree, you need a bottle built for that ecosystem.
+If you're using a BeFree, you need a bottle or bladder built for that ecosystem (a 42 mm CNOC Vecto, for example).

 THREAD: 42mm wide-mouth (incompatible)